sprobeMatarong/Matrix/README.md

 ```
 Make sure to fillup the following variables
 ```
 ENVIRONMENT=development                   # development/staging/production
-PROJECT_NAME=YOUR_PROJECT_NAME_HERE     # Prefix for the Docker Containers to be created MYSQL_ROOT_PASSWORD=p@ss1234!           # root password of the root mysql user MYSQL_DATABASE=YOUR_DATABASE_NAME       # use this value in src/backend/.env MYSQL_USER=YOUR_DATABASE_USER           # use this value in src/backend/.env
+PROJECT_NAME=YOUR_PROJECT_NAME_HERE       # Prefix for the Docker Containers to be created MYSQL_ROOT_PASSWORD=ANY_STRONG_PASSWORD   # root password of the root mysql user MYSQL_DATABASE=YOUR_DATABASE_NAME         # use this value in src/backend/.env MYSQL_USER=YOUR_DATABASE_USER             # use this value in src/backend/.env
-MYSQL_PASSWORD=YOUR_DATABASE_USER       # use this value in src/backend/.env
+MYSQL_PASSWORD=ANY_STRONG_PASSWORD        # use this value in src/backend/.env
 ....
 ....
 ....
-API_DOMAIN=api.tcg.local // for local development
-APP_DOMAIN=tcg.local // for local development
+API_DOMAIN=api.tcg.local                # for local development. change accordingly per environment APP_DOMAIN=tcg.local                    # for local development. change accordingly per environment
 ```
 For Local Development in windows, add the following lines to `C:\Windows\System32\drivers\etc\hosts` or `/etc/hosts` for ubuntu
 ```
-192.168.99.100    tcg.local api.tcg.local
+127.0.0.1    tcg.local api.tcg.local
 ```
-Note: Replace `192.168.99.100` with your Docker Machine IP.
+Note: Replace `127.0.0.1` with your Docker Machine IP.

 ## Build the all containers
 ```